SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/04-State.md

 Stateful components have both **props** and **state**.

-They can make http request, pass data to a database or handle more complex logic.
+They can make HTTP requests, pass data to a database, or handle more complex logic.

-In this example we have a class called "Input" that extends from React.Component class.
+In this example, we have a class called "Input" that extends from React.Component class.

 In the constructor we pass our **props** and we initialize the **state**, which will be an empty string - `this.state = { value: "" };`.